 Fire & Smoke Damage Claims

-At Stewart Law, we understand the tumultuous aftershock that a fire can cause.
+At Insurance Claim Advocates, LLC, we understand the tumultuous aftershock that a fire can cause.
 Everything from clothing to appliances to irreplaceable memories all can be lost to fire damage.
 Having a valid insurance claim denied after the fact only deepens the wound left behind.
-We here at Stewart Law exclusively represent policyholders pursuing valid insurance claims, including claims for fire and smoke damage.
+We here at Insurance Claim Advocates, LLC exclusively represent policyholders pursuing valid insurance claims, including claims for fire and smoke damage.

 Any fire damage to your home or business is at least inconvenient and, at worst, catastrophic.
 The bottom line is that, in most cases, your insurer agreed to restore your home or commercial building to its pre-loss condition.
 We often see corners being cut on repairs, meaning our clients were not getting what they paid for - coverage to restore their property to its pre-loss condition.